benhonda/rpi4-remote-nas-server-with-omv5-and-nextcloud/README.md

 ```
 sudo chmod -R 0750 /srv/dev-disk-by-label-XXX
 ```
 Back in the NC dashboard, click the top-right icon again and then go to Settings.
 Add a folder name of your choice, set the External Storage to Local and paste in the `/srv/dev-disk-by-label-XXX` location under Configuration.
-Save it, and now if you navigate back to the External Storages tab you should see your newly added HD and its data.
+Save it.
+If you navigate back to the External Storages tab, you should see your newly added HD and its data.

-### Connect it to OMV
+### Connect HD to OMV

 In the OMV dashboard, under Shared Folders, add a shared folder with the mounter HD as the Device.
 Then, under SMB/CIFS, make sure it is enabled (under General Settings) and click on the Shares tab.
 Add a share using the folder we just created and configure it as you like.

 ### Time to test

-We're done!
 Let's make sure everything is working and we can move files from our Mac to our External Hard Drive.

 Open up a Finder window on your Mac and press `Command+K`.
 In the text field, enter the following:
 ```
-smb://<IP of your RPI>
+smb://<IP of your RPi>
 ```
 Connect to it and enter your login information.
 Once it's all set up, try to drag & drop some files into the folder.
 Wait for them to copy and Wall-Ah!
 Your files are safe & sound on your HD and can be accessed through NextCloud.

 ## 7. Celebrate

 Congratualtions!
-You just created your own personal cloud storage solution and you can now put files directly onto your external hard drive from anywhere in the world.
+You just created your own personal cloud storage server and you can now put files directly onto your external hard drive from anywhere in the world.
 It's not the most performant solution in the world but hey, you're in complete control of your data now.
 Give yourself a pat on the back, you deserve it.